Keuchel strikes out 10, Astros beat Yanks 2-1 in ALCS opener | New Country 923

+“I think it’s just pitch execution, and it’s just been there more times than it hasn’t against the Yankees,” Keuchel said.

-Keuchel entered with a 1.24 ERA against the Yankees in regular season starts plus six shutout innings in the 2015 AL wild card game, He allowed four hits — all singles — walked one and joined Nolan Ryan and Mike Scott as the only Astros pitchers to reach double digits in strikeouts in a postseason game.
+Keuchel threw six scoreless innings in a 3-0 win over New York in the 2015 AL wild card game.

+He allowed four hits — all singles — and walked one to improve to 8-2 with a 1.09 ERA in eight starts against the Yankees in the regular season and postseason combined.
+He joined Nolan Ryan and Mike Scott as the only Astros pitchers to reach double digits in strikeouts in a postseason game.
-“It’s just a good combination of command and pitchability,” Keuchel said.
-“When I’m behind in the count, I feel just as good as if I’m 0-2.
-I think that’s one of the biggest keys for me recently.”

-“He’s got that late movement on both sides of the plate,” Yankees manager Joe Girardi said.
+“Late movement — he moves the ball and he commands it well,” the Yankees Greg Bird said.

+“We had a shot,” Yankees manager Joe Girardi said.
+“If Bird’s safe maybe we really get to him in that inning.”

-Bird homered off Ken Giles with two outs in the ninth, and the closer struck out pinch-hitter Jacoby Ellsbury.
-Giles escaped a two-out jam in the eighth by strikeing out Didi Gregorius.
+Bird homered off Ken Giles with two outs in the ninth, and the closer struck out pinch-hitter Jacoby Ellsbury .
+Giles, who threw a season-high 37 pitches, escaped a two-out jam in the eighth by striking out Didi Gregorius .

 Greeted by MVP chants each time to the plate, Jose Altuve had three more hits and at 11 for 19 (.579) has the most hits in a team’s first five postseason games since Seattle’s Ichiro Suzuki in 2001.